openharmony/docs/en/application-dev/reference/apis/js-apis-data-storage.md

 > **NOTE**
 >
 > -  The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
-> - The APIs of this module are no longer maintained since API Version 9.
+> -  The APIs of this module are no longer maintained since API version 9.
 You are advised to use [`@ohos.data.preferences`](js-apis-data-preferences.md).
+>
+> -  The APIs of this module can be used only in the FA model.

 ## Modules to Import